Last Updated: Oct 19, 2020

 Don’t force yourself out of your comfort zone too much

 While you’ll probably have multiple application essay prompts to choose from (the Common Application has a bunch), it is up to you to decide which one suits you best.
 However, don’t feel obligated to choose the most complex question simply because you feel it would “impress” the college or university.
 Choose the essay prompt or question that will compliment you.
-Read a step-by-step example to get a feel of what you want your essays to sound like.
+One way to get a good idea of how to write within your comfort zone is to read successful essays by people who were admitted into their colleges of choice.

 Those generic essays aren’t gonna cut it